 Make changes to USB Root Hub settings

-Step 1: Type Device Manager in Start menu or taskbar search box and press Enter key to open the same.
+Step 1: Type Device Manager in the Start menu or taskbar search box and press Enter key to open the same.
 Alternatively, in the Run command box (use Windows logo + R to open), type Devmgmt.msc, and then press Enter key.

 Step 2: Once the Device Manager is launched, expand Universal Serial Bus Controllers to see all USB controllers.